 The title track and lead single, Losing Touch, caught the attention of Mark Roberts of Brooklyn (US) based record label, Stars & Letters Records.
 Roberts expressed an interest in releasing the band’s material and, spurred on by this early affirmation, Empathy Test recorded a further four tracks and sent them over for his approval.
 A deal was signed in April 2014, with a release date for the EP, Throwing Stones, scheduled for December of the same year.

-Losing Touch, which has now had 540K views on YouTube and over million plays on Spotify (2.6m if you include the remastered version), also garnered attention when it was featured in a viral video produced for Liverpool Football Club by UK artist and animator Richard Swarbrick.
+Losing Touch, which has now had 600K+ views on YouTube and over 3m plays on Spotify (if you include the remastered version), also garnered attention when it was featured in a viral video produced for Liverpool Football Club by UK artist and animator Richard Swarbrick.
 Swarbrick’s animated video clocked up over 264K views on YouTube and was shown on Liverpool FC’s official TV channel.

 Swarbrick went on to use a second Empathy Test track, Kirrilee, in another viral animated video, Cats of YouTube, which received over 183K views, and a third, Last Night on Earth, in a series of basketball animations commissioned by ESPN.
 Kirrilee also brought the band further attention in the US when it became the official soundtrack to a Bill Murray inspired art fair, The Murray Affair, in San Francisco on August 8th, 2014.

 In September 2014, Empathy Test gave their first live performance, a self-booked headline show at The Sebright Arms in London.
-With fans having travelled from as far afield as Germany and Sweden, and the 120 capacity venue just shy of full, the show was a resounding success.
+The band performed as a duo, with both Isaac and Adam performing on keys.
+Fans had travelled from as far afield as Germany and Sweden, and the 120 capacity venue just shy of full.

 The Sebright Arms show also earned the band their first live review, from Louder Than War, who described the event as follows: “in front of a packed room of grinning appreciative people it requires noting just how marvellous this band are and how this band with the synths and laptop have made this music lark look very ******* easy”.